Trigger Finger

 How Is Trigger Finger Surgery Performed?

-Performed under local anesthesia, trigger finger surgery requires an incision across the base of the affected finger in order to access the sheath of the flexor tendon.
-This tendon sheath will then be cut slightly to widen the tunnel and provide for better movement.
+Performed under local anesthesia, percutaneous trigger finger release surgery requires an incision across the base of the affected finger to access the sheath of the flexor tendon.
+This tendon sheath will then be cut slightly to widen the tunnel and allow for better movement.
 Your wounds will then be sewn shut and bandaged.
 Once we are confident there are no complications arising from your anesthesia, you will be released from our office, provided you have someone available to drive you home from your appointment.

 Is Trigger Finger Surgery Right for Me?